openandclose/configfetch/docs/overview.rst

 .. method:: line(value)

-    Return a list using line break as separators.
+    Return a list using line breaks as separators.
     No line break value returns one element list.
     Blank value returns a blank list (``[]``).

-    Heading and tailing whitespaces and *commas* are stripped from each element.
+    Leading and tailing whitespaces and *commas* are stripped from each element.

     The escaping behavior with ``'\'`` is the same as ``comma``.